raspibolt/raspibolt/raspibolt/raspibolt_40_lnd.md

   `$ ls -la`

 ![Check symlink LND](images/40_symlink_lnd.png)

-* Create a symbolic link to the `ip` binary located in `/bin/ip`, as it seems as LND cannot find it in some cases.
-  `$ sudo ln -s /bin/ip /usr/bin/ip`

 * Create the LND configuration file and paste the following content (adjust to your alias).
 Save and exit.
   `$ nano /home/bitcoin/.lnd/lnd.conf`